hunterbdm/Deadass-Splash/README.md

 3. While still on gmail, click the Export button in EditThisCookie
 4. Paste into bot settings and save

+## FAQ
+Q: Where do I get my 2captcha key?
+A: Sign up on [here](https://2captcha.com/) and add funds

+Q: Where do I get the sitekey & form json?
+A: I will post it on [my twitter](https://twitter.com/hunter_bdm) during releases.

+Q: When do I start the bot?
+A: Start/Add your bruteforce tasks once stock goes live.
+Watch the video to understand how the cart tasks work.

+Q: Is there a way to get sitekey or form json before release?
+A: No, someone must get through the queue before you are able to get sitekey or form json.

 ## Feeling Generous?
 I have decided to open source this project.
 If you are feeling generous and would like to donate you can with the links below.
 It means a lot, thank you. <3